 - generational trauma or family/social pressures that affect their relationships and self-perception

-- navigating brushing off the *shoulds* in life to live a life that feels authentic
+- brushing off the *shoulds* in order to live a life that feels authentic and fulfilling

 - exploring sexuality or gender identity or support coming out to family

-- feelings of discomfort or obsessiveness around food or physical appearance
+- feeling discomfort or obsessiveness around food, exercise, or physical appearance